 In every battle there are moments which mark the end of an era.
 They portend the beginning of something new and a time when tiny things can sprout and grow to a vast scale.
 We have just completed our installation and certification of our first FibroScan system for our liver screening project.
 We are alive and well in Texas City and a new day is dawning.

-You can now schedule a FibroScan liver screening test in Texas City
+You can now schedule a FibroScan liver screening test in Houston, Texas

 The goal of the study is to identify patients who are at risk for NAFLD or NASH but do not yet have any symptoms.
 The study will provide information about the incidence and demographics of liver disease in the general public.